- What are Python IDEs?

 - It allows opening large files easily.

-- It comes with code coloring and syntax definitions, therefore making code highly readable.
+- It comes with code colouring and syntax definitions, therefore making code highly readable.

 - Effective and accurate auto code completion.